StefanoLambiase/Bots-and-CAs-for-SE-MLR-OnlineAppendix/README.md

 # Motivations, Challenges, Best Practices, and Benefits for Bots and Conversational Agents in Software Engineering: A Multivocal Literature Review
 ## Online Appendix

+**Stefano Lambiase** — *slambiase@unisa.it* — SeSa Lab, University of Salerno, Italy **Gemma Catolino** — *g.catolino@tilburguniversity.edu* — Jheronimus Academy of Data Science, The Netherlands **Fabio Palomba** — *fpalomba@unisa.it* — SeSa Lab, University of Salerno, Italy **Filomena Ferrucci** — *fferrucci@unisa.it* — SeSa Lab, University of Salerno, Italy

 This is the online appendix for the Multivocal Literature Review titled **Motivations, Challenges, Best Practices, and Benefits for Bots and Conversational Agents in Software Engineering: A Multivocal Literature Review**.
 This online appendix contains the following files:

 - *1_Extraction_Inclusion_Criteria.xlsx* — This file contains the information about the first step of the literature review (i.e., the extraction of literature from the DBs and the exclusion/inclusion filters).
 This file is only for the white/formal literature.